awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithTables.Basics.md

 aws dynamodb list-tables
 ```

-## Describing Provisioned Throughput Limits<a name="WorkingWithTables.Basics.DescribeLimits"></a>
+## Describing Provisioned Throughput Quotas<a name="WorkingWithTables.Basics.DescribeLimits"></a>

-The `DescribeLimits` operation returns the current read and write capacity limits for the current AWS account and Region\.
+The `DescribeLimits` operation returns the current read and write capacity quotas for the current AWS account and Region\.

 **Example**
-The following AWS CLI example shows how to describe the current provisioned throughput limits\.
+The following AWS CLI example shows how to describe the current provisioned throughput quotas\.

 ```
 aws dynamodb describe-limits
 ```
-The output shows the upper limits of read and write capacity units for the current AWS account and Region\.
+The output shows the upper quotas of read and write capacity units for the current AWS account and Region\.

-For more information about these limits, and how to request limit increases, see [Throughput Default Limits](Limits.md#default-limits-throughput)\.
+For more information about these quotas, and how to request quota increases, see [Throughput Default Quotas](Limits.md#default-limits-throughput)\.